Skip to main content

 Pathway 1: Deemed Rehabilitation (Automatic)

-- ✓ The offence maps to a Canadian offence with a maximum of less than 10 years (non-serious criminality)
+• The conduct maps to a Canadian offence with a maximum of less than 10 years (so it is non-serious criminality, not serious criminality)

-- ✓ At least 10 years have passed since the full completion of all sentence conditions
+• At least 10 years have passed since the full completion of all sentence conditions (jail, probation, fines, licence reinstatement, restitution)

-- ✓ No subsequent convictions or criminal activity
+• No subsequent convictions or criminal activity in the meantime

-No application is required.
+No application is required and there is no fee.
 You simply present yourself at the border.
-However, carrying documentation of the conviction date and sentence completion is strongly recommended.
-Deemed rehabilitation is assessed by the CBSA officer — it is not guaranteed until the officer confirms it.
+However, carrying documentation of the conviction, the offence date, and proof that the full sentence was completed is strongly recommended.
+Deemed rehabilitation is assessed by the officer at the time of entry, so it is not guaranteed until the officer confirms it.
+What this means for you: if you are close to the 10-year mark, or you have more than one offence, you may not yet qualify, and Criminal Rehabilitation or a TRP may be the more reliable route.

 Pathway 2: Criminal Rehabilitation (Permanent Approval)